Kasur Punjab, Pakistan Travel Guide

 The Shrine of Baba Bulleh Shah is the mausoleum of Syed Abdullah Shah Qadri (Bulleh Shah), a revered Sufi poet (1680–1757).

 His Punjabi poetry promoted love, humanity, and spiritual enlightenment, challenging orthodoxy.
-The shrine is a major pilgrimage site and a place of immense spiritual energy.
+The shrine is a major pilgrimage site and a site of immense spiritual energy.

 The museum provides valuable context before exploring other historical sites.